 Edit feed URL to:

-Also, I don’t think everyone has a need for this but hopefully it would be helpful to those who plan to do it or have been looking for a way to do so.
+Also, I don’t think everyone has a need for this but hopefully it would be helpful to those who plan to exclude categories from their RSS feeds or have been looking for a way to do so.

 Hi Thanks for sharing.
 I publish an email newsletter from RSS, created a directory and published a linked and sent out this stuff to my newsletter.
 Now I can exclude all the directory categories.
 It will be a few.